 Quite a few things may result in additional problems following a root canal therapy.
 Sometimes the entire problem wasn't eliminated during therapy and in different cases, a fresh disease might have developed in the tooth.
 After the tooth demonstrates signs of a disease again, our team of endodontic specialists will normally recommend an endodontic retreatment.
 Like the first root canal therapy, an endodontic retreatment can be performed to clean out the tooth canals and also remove the present disease.
-Should you still suffer from pain or signs of a disease following a root canal, schedule an examination at Western Mass Endo in central MA to decide if you will need an endodontic retreatment or another procedure.
+Should you still suffer from pain or signs of a disease following a root canal, schedule an examination at Western Mass Endo to decide if you will need an endodontic retreatment or another procedure.

 Ideal candidates eligible for an endodontic retreatment are those who have had a root canal therapy but are still suffering from signs of an illness in their tooth.
 The most typical sign is discomfort or pain in the tooth that had a root canal therapy.
 If an endodontic retreatment isn't feasible, a tooth extraction or apicoectomy could be carried out at Western Mass Endo.
-During your initial consultation at one of our offices in central MA, a member of our team will go over the most appropriate plan of action to take care of the disease and keep your tooth if at all possible.
+During your initial consultation at one of our offices, a member of our team will go over the most appropriate plan of action to take care of the disease and keep your tooth if at all possible.

 What to Expect